Home / Career Guides / Network Administrator

 What kind of companies employ network administrators?

 Any organization that relies on computer networks might employ these professionals.
 This includes businesses of all sizes, government agencies, non-profit organizations, schools, universities, and hospitals.
-Network administrators are also hired by IT service management companies or can work as independent consultants or contractors.
+Network admins are also hired by IT service management companies or can work as independent consultants or contractors.

 How has cloud computing affected network administration?

-With the rise of cloud computing, network administrators often manage network resources hosted in the cloud.
+With the rise of cloud computing, network admins often manage network resources hosted in the cloud.
 Although cloud-based networks require less hardware management since they use remote servers, the job demands an understanding of cloud network architecture and security.
 Knowledge of cloud service providers, such as Amazon AWS or Microsoft Azure, is also increasingly required.

 What is the importance of cybersecurity in network administration?